rachelcoonley/1.6-doc-updates/README.md

 Once you've verified that all system services are up and running, you're ready to create your first container.
 To do so, create a stack and then add services to it.
 A `stack` is a convenient way to group services together.

 The process for adding a container differs depending on your container orchestration type.
 In this guide, we're going to cover adding containers to the two most common orchestration types used in Rancher, Cattle and Kubernetes.
-For more information,see [Adding Containers](ADD LINK).
+For more information, see [Adding Containers](ADD LINK).

 #### To Add a Container to Your Cattle Environment: